SwissalpS/replacer/doc/customization.md

 of available charge and max_nodes.
 Small changes to this value can have big effects.<br>
 Set radius_factor to 0 or less for behaviour prior to version 3.3

+### replacer.disable_minor_modes (bool)
+If you don't want to use the minor modes at all, set to true.
+These are the modes where only node or rotation is applied.

 ### replacer.history_priv (creative)
 You can make history available to users with this priv.
 By default it is set to **creative** as survival users can make several replacers.
 You can make this an acheivment for busy players